 Rate Lock Advisory

-Wednesday’s bond market has opened in negative territory, giving back some of yesterday’s afternoon gains.
-Stocks are mixed with the Dow up 145 points and the Nasdaq down 32 points.
-The bond market is currently down 9/32 (4.04%), but strength late yesterday is going to allow an improvement of approximately .125 of a discount point in this morning’s pricing.
-If you saw an intraday improvement yesterday, you may see a slight increase this morning.
+Wednesday’s bond market has opened in negative territory again despite no newsworthy headlines this morning.
+Stocks are mixed with the Dow up 86 points and the Nasdaq down 18 points.
+The bond market is currently down 5/32 (4.28%), but another round of afternoon gains should allow this morning’s mortgage rates to be approximately .125 of a discount point lower than Tuesday’s early pricing.
+If you saw an intraday improvement yesterday afternoon, you could see a slight increase in rates this morning.

 Bonds